-ELE 130 Residential Electricity3 cr. hrs.
-Prerequisite: ELE 100 and ELE 110, or consent of department An introduction to residential wiring, plans, specifications, and codes.
-Stude provided theory and lab assignments in the use of wiring diagrams, hooking gle-phase systems, wiring basic lighting and receptacle circuits, and installing lo age switching and control circuits.
-1.5 lecture hours, 3 lab hours up sin- ELE 135 Programmable Control3 cr. hrs.
-Prerequisite: IMT 120 or consent of department A practical and theoretical approach to the installation, programming, and tenance of programmable control (PC) equipment.
-The course develops skills application of PC equipment and computers in manufacturing processes.
-Practionatory activities are provided.
-1.5 lecture hours, 3 lab hours in the ELE 195 Special Topics in Electrical Technologyvariable 1-4 cr. hrs.
+Prerequisite: ELE 100 and ELE 110, or consent of department

+An introduction to residential wiring, plans, specifications, and codes.
+Students are provided theory and lab assignments in the use of wiring diagrams, hooking up single-phase systems, wiring basic lighting and receptacle circuits, and installing low-voltage switching and control circuits.
+1.5 lecture hours, 3 lab hours

+ELE 135 Programmable Control Prerequisite: IMT 120 or consent of department A practical and theoretical approach to the installation, programming, and maintenance of programmable control (PC) equipment.
+The course develops skills in the application of PC equipment and computers in manufacturing processes.
+Practical laboratory activities are provided.
+1.5 lecture hours, 3 lab hours ELE 195 Special Topics in Electrical Technologyvariable 1-4 cr. hrs.
 Prerequisite: Consent of department Deals with current topics in electricity not covered in other courses.
-Topics wat discretion of the instructor.
-No topic will be offered more than twice within years.
+Topics will vary at discretion of the instructor.
+No topic will be offered more than twice within three years.
 May be repeated three times with different topics.
-Topic to be listed on stupermanent academic record. n three ELE 199 Electrical Technology Internshipvariable 1-5 cr. hrs.
-Prerequisite: Successful completion of at least 24 credit hours of course work minimum of a 2.0 GPA k and a This course offers electrical technology students several options for acquiring based education in the electrical work site environment.
-Students may elect to pate in an approved apprenticeship, internship, job shadowing, or mentoring act it pertains to their career goals.
-The course provides the opportunity to apply class theory and experience the dynamics of modern industry.
-Students complete 80 of on-the-job training per semester for each enrolled credit hour.
-Course required hours of work experience for each credit hour. partici- tivity as ssroom O hours ELE 205 Commercial Electricity3 cr. hrs.
-Prerequisite: ELE 125 or consent of department Theory and laboratory assignments in commercial wiring, conduit, blueprint resafety, and the National Electrical Code as they apply to commercial circuits.
-St will plan, lay out, install, and troubleshoot high-and low-voltage circuits and cused in commercial buildings.
-1.5 lecture hours, 3 lab hours udents ELE 220 Electrical Applications II cr. hrs.
+Topic to be listed on student's permanent academic record.
+ELE 199 Electrical Technology Internshipvariable 1-5 cr. hrs.
+Prerequisite: Successful completion of at least 24 credit hours of course work and a minimum of a 2.0 GPA This course offers electrical technology students several options for acquiring work-based education in the electrical work site environment.
+Students may elect to participate in an approved apprenticeship, internship, job shadowing, or mentoring activity as it pertains to their career goals.
+The course provides the opportunity to apply classroom theory and experience the dynamics of modern industry.
+Students complete 80 hours of on-the-job training per semester for each enrolled credit hour.
+Course requires 80 hours of work experience for each credit hour.
+ELE 205 Commercial Electricity3 cr. hrs.
+Prerequisite: ELE 125 or consent of department Theory and laboratory assignments in commercial wiring, conduit, blueprint reading, safety, and the National Electrical Code as they apply to commercial circuits.
+Students will plan, lay out, install, and troubleshoot high-and low-voltage circuits and devices used in commercial buildings.
+1.5 lecture hours, 3 lab hours ELE 220 Electrical Applications II3 cr. hrs.
 Prerequisite: ELE 125 or consent of department Provides the advanced skills and knowledge that the electrician uses in solving electrical problems found in day-to-day situations.
 Students develop skills in applying electrical theory to the solution of these problems.
 In addition, students develop material lists, cite appropriate codes and identify potential safety hazards associated with specific jobs.
 Practical laboratory activities are provided.
-1.5 lecture hours, 3 lab hours Prerequisite: ELE 205 or consent of department An introduction to industrial wiring, blueprint reading, troubleshooting, and the National Electric Code.
+1.5 lecture hours, 3 lab hours ELE 225 Industrial Electricity Prerequisite: ELE 205 or consent of department An introduction to industrial wiring, blueprint reading, troubleshooting, and the National Electric Code.
 Theory and lab assignments in bus systems, unity substations, panelboards, subfeeders, conduit, and special equipment.
-1.5 lecture hours, 3 lab hours Prerequisite: ELE 205 and ELE 220, or consent of department The introduction of specialized electrical circuits, such as emergency lighting, security, communications, fire alarm, and data processing systems.
+1.5 lecture hours, 3 lab hours ELE 230 Specialized Electrical Circuits Prerequisite: ELE 205 and ELE 220, or consent of department The introduction of specialized electrical circuits, such as emergency lighting, security, communications, fire alarm, and data processing systems.
 Students will apply knowledge of blueprints, codes and safety precautions in the solution of installation problems.
-1.5 lecture hours.
-3 lab hours Prerequisite: ELE 135 or consent of department A comprehensive program of laboratory experiments and report writing to master the principles and operation of machines and devices that generate, transform, and use electrical power.
-Emphasis is placed on the analysis and assessment of complex electrical circuits.
-1.5 lecture hours, 3 lab hours Prerequisite: IMT 120 or consent of department This course is designed to introduce the student to various types of instrumentation and control systems and devices.
-Topics of study include principles of control systems, methods of measurement, and control elements.
-This course will primarily cover pressure, temperature, level and flow detection instrumentation.
-2 lecture hours, 2 lab hours ELE 295 Advanced Special Topics in Electrical Technology..... variable 1-4 cr. hrs.
-Prerequisite: Consent of department
+1.5 lecture hours, 3 lab hours